gkey8161/lr-hkbus/README.md

 ### Routes

-All keywords for routes are stored under the keyword `"ByRoute" `.
+All keywords for routes are stored under the keyword `"ByRoute"`.
 Types of routes that currently supported are shown below:

-* `AEL Shuttle`
+* `AEL_Shuttle`:	Airport Express Complimentary Shuttle Bus
+* `CUHK`:			Bus service in CUHK (not including "light bus", i.e NR834)

 ## Incomplete fleet